electrotiti/tlassets-bundle/README.md

 ## How it works ?
 __1:/__ In your Twig template, use the tags "style" and "js" to give assets source path and optional filters

-__2:/__ The command "tlassets:dump", search all Twig template with these tags and create a Json buffer file in cache that describe the location of source path, the destination filename and some others options
+__2:/__ The command "tlassets:parse", search all Twig template with these tags and create a Json buffer file in cache that describe the location of source path, the destination filename and some others options

 __3:/__ The command "tlassets:compile" read the buffer files previously created and compile the final assets with GULP